fengzhyuan/quantlib/README.md

 library is complex, and thus it might take some time to become familiar with it and to use it in an idiomatic way.

-We're looking forward to your contributions.
+We're looking forward to your contributions!